 The major focus in the laboratory is to determine how obesity and loss of body weight contributes to the risk of osteoporosis and the comorbidities of obesity.
 A focus in the lab is to determine mechanisms that regulate the rate bone loss during caloric restriction and the role of specific nutrients such as vitamin D, protein and calcium.
 Hormones, bone turnover and gut peptides are measured using techniques of spectrophotometry, HPLC, and radioimmunoassay, stable isotopes and mass spec to assess absorption.
 The lab examines healthy individuals with a focus on obesity including gastric bypass patients, and patients with spinal cord injury and diabetes and racial differences in metabolic syndrome.
-In recent years, Sue's attention has turned to the intersection of how vitamin D or gut peptides regulate glycemic indices, bone and appetite.
-Publications can be viewed at: http://orcid.org/0000-0002-3128-2325.
+In recent years, Sue's attention has turned to the intersection of how diet affects inflammation, the microbiome, and the timing of food intake to impact bone and glycemic indices.